aeternity/protocol/epoch/api/channels_api_usage.md

 #### Start withdraw

 Any of the participants can initiate a withdrawal.
-Only requirements are:
+The only requirements are:
 * Channel is already opened
 * No off-chain update/deposit/withdrawal is currently being performed
 * Channel is not being closed or in a solo closing state

 ##### Trigger a withdrawal

-The withdrawer sends a websocket message containing the desired change
+The withdrawer sends a WebSocket message containing the desired change
 ```
 {'action': 'withdraw',
  'payload': {